 - you are closely related

-- one of you was under 16
+- one or both of you were under 16

 - one of you was already married or in a civil partnership

 If a marriage was not legally valid, the law says that it never existed.

 However, you may need legal paperwork to prove this - for example if you want to get married again.

 2. Your marriage is defective - ‘voidable’ marriages